Gixx/worstpractice.github.io/src/_posts/2020-05-01-diy-dependency-injection-container-2.md

 published: true
 ---

-In the <a rel="prev" href="/backend/diy-dependency-injection-container">previous part</a>, we talked about software engineering principles, about the dependency injection and its benefits, and we started to create our own implementation.
+In the <a rel="prev" href="/backend/diy-dependency-injection-container" title="DIY Dependency Injection Container, Part 1">previous part</a>, we talked about software engineering principles, about the dependency injection and its benefits, and we started to create our own implementation.
 We've finished with the Interface so far.
 In this article we will configuration the configuration data.